LeoQK/Manual/README.md

 ## Collaboration and coaching

 We collaborate with gamers and organizations to advance the application of gaming skills to real-world problems and careers.

+As we learn from gamers who have established impactful careers and organizations seeking groundbreaking talent, we aim deploy our knowledge to coach gamers seeking career growth.